microsoft/purview-data-governance-masterclass/Lab-13 - Custom API Functionality.md

 **✍️ Do in Purview:** [10 minutes] Navigate to the Microsoft Purview resource in Azure, then select its Events tab.
 You can configure a notification and/or a hooks Event Hub.
 These let Purview either push data out (notify) or consume Apache Kafka messages from external sources.

-## Task 2: Utilising APIs and SDKs
+## Task 2: Utilizing APIs and SDKs

 **⏰ Duration:** 20 minutes